What are Bunions?

 Many people with bunions suffer from discomfort and pain from the constant irritation, rubbing, and friction of the enlargement against shoes.
 The skin over the toe becomes red and tender.
 Because this joint flexes with every step, the bigger the bunion gets, the more it hurts to walk.
 Over time, bursitis or arthritis may set in, the skin on the bottom of the foot may become thicker, and everyday walking may become difficult—all contributing to chronic pain.

-Wearing shoes that are too tight is the leading cause of bunions.
-Bunions are not hereditary, but they do tend to run in families, usually because of a faulty foot structure.
-Foot injuries, neuromuscular problems, flat feet, and pronated feet can contribute to their formation.
+Poor foot structure and abnormal forefoot function is the leading cause of bunions.
+Bunions are not hereditary, but they do tend to run in families, usually because of the faulty foot structure.
+Foot injuries, neuromuscular problems, flat feet, and pronated feet contribute to their formation.
 It is estimated that bunions occur in 33 percent of the population in Western countries.

 Treatment for Bunions

 Because they are bone deformities, bunions do not resolve by themselves.
 The goal for bunion treatment is twofold: first, to relieve the pressure and pain caused by irritations, and second to stop any progressive growth of the enlargement by addressing the underlying structural instability.
 Commonly used methods for reducing pressure and pain caused by bunions include:

 - Protective padding, often made from felt material, to eliminate the friction against shoes and help alleviate inflammation and skin problems.